rkaysen63/Belly-Button-Biodiversity/README.md

 “Belly Button Washing Frequency” is a gauge chart to visualize number of times per week that the test subject washes their belly button.

 “Bacteria Cultures per Sample” shows all the bacteria cultures found on the selected test subject.
 Each marker represents a different culture.
 Hover over the marker to discover its OTU ID No., value, and species name.
 The size of the marker is relative to the value.

+This dashboard allows the user to select a test subject and view the test subjects demographic information and visualize through the charts provided how much of each type of bacteria can be found in the users belly button.